Manichaeism: Central Asia

-Some Sogdians in Central Asia believed in the religion.
-Uyghur khagan Boku Tekin (759–780) converted to the religion in 763 after a three-day discussion with its preachers, the Babylonian headquarters sent high-rank clerics to Uyghur, and Manichaeism remained the state religion for about a century before the collapse of the Uyghur Khaganate in 840.
+Adherents existed in Sogdia in Central Asia.
+Uyghur khagan Bögü Qaghan (759–780) converted to the religion in 763 after a three-day discussion with preachers.
+The Babylonian headquarters sent high-ranking clerics to the Uyghurs, and Manichaeism remained the state religion for about a century before the disestablishment of the Uyghur Khaganate in 840.

 South Siberia

-After the defeat of the Uighur Khaganate by the Yenisei Kyrgyz, Manichaeism spread north to the Khakass-Minusinsk depression.
-Archaeological excavations in the Uybat valley revealed the existence of a Manichaean center there, which included 6 temples and 5 sanctuaries of the elements, and architecturally it was similar to the Sogdian structures in Tuva and Xinjiang.
-In the 1970s, a Manichaean temple that existed in the 8th-10th centuries was excavated 90 km from the Uybat center in the Puyur-sukh valley.
-L.R Kyzlasov interpreted these finds as evidence of the adoption of Manichaeism as an official religion in the Kyrgyz Kaganate.
-Few Khakass Manichaean epitaphs confirm this version; the Manichaean script also influenced the Yenisei runic script at a late stage of its development.
+After the defeat of the Uyghur Khaganate by the Yenisei Kyrgyz, Manichaeism spread north to the Minusinsk Hollow.
+Archaeological excavations in the Uybat valley revealed ruins of a Manichaean center there, which included six temples and five sanctuaries of the elements; architecturally, it was similar to the Sogdian structures in Tuva and Xinjiang.
+In the 1970s, a Manichaean temple dating to the 8th to 10th centuries was excavated 90 km from the Uybat center in the Puyur-sukh valley.
+L.R Kyzlasov interpreted the finds as evidence of the adoption of Manichaeism as an official religion in the Kyrgyz Khaganate.
+Few Khakassian Manichaean epitaphs confirm this version; the Manichaean script also influenced the Yenisei runic script at a late stage of its development.
 South Siberian Manichaeism existed before the Mongol conquest.
 Later, it influenced the formation of the culture of the Sayano-Altai Turks (Altaians, Khakas, Tuvans), as well as the Khants, Selkups, Kets and Evenks.
 This influence affected the everyday beliefs of the indigenous peoples and the lexical composition of their languages.